skanev/playground/scheme/sicp/README.markdown

 trying to figure out a way to restrict the language, I will try to stick at the R5S5 subset, using Racket.
 If that fails for some reason, I might reconsider.

+## Tests

+I like to keep a bunch of tests for each exercise.
+I'm just that kind of person.

+Although I will do the solutions in SICP-level Scheme, I will not hesitate to use full-blown Racket in the tests.
+This will give me a nice opportunity to do some cargo-culting, which might be useful if I want to learn Racket in the future.

+## Tools

+I'm not just interested in solving the exercise.
+I'm interested in building an environment that is up for the task, tailored to me.
+If Racket was a bit more modern, I would have tried to go with its own tools.
+Since this is not the case (IMHO), I will just use Ruby.

+### Generating scaffolds

+It is fairly simple.
+If you want to generate a scaffold for exercise 1.01, just run:

+    rake exercise[1,1]

+### Running tests

+Tests can be run the following way:

+    rake run:exercise[1,1]

+If you want to run all tests do:

+    rake run:all